 Testing and diagnostic criteria for APS

-Antiphospholipid syndrome contributes to about 7 – 25% of recurrent miscarriages.
+Antiphospholipid syndrome contributes to about 7 – 25% of recurrent miscarriages (or recurrent pregnancy loss, RPL).
 1 It may also cause other pregnancy complications and diseases of the blood vessels.
 Fortunately, if correctly diagnosed and treated, there is an 80 – 90% chance of successful pregnancy.
 This article will cover antiphospholipid syndrome as a potential cause of miscarriage, along with diagnosis and treatment.

 The antiphospholipid antibody syndrome (APS) or Hughes syndrome, is an autoimmune disorder often found in lupus.
 However, it is possible to have APS without lupus.
 APS causes blood clots (thrombosis), pregnancy complications, and miscarriages.
 23 It is more common in women than men, particularly young women.
 4